vaadin/beverage-starter-flow/README.md

 ### Packaging and running for Polymer 2.0

-1. Run the command `mvn package -Pproduction-mode` to get the artifact.
+1. Run the command `mvn package -Dvaadin.productionMode -Dvaadin.bowerMode ` to get the artifact.
-2. Deploy the generated `target/beveragebuddy-1.0-SNAPSHOT.war` file in your production server, and run  with the `vaadin.bower.mode` and `vaadin.productionMode` properties set.
+2. Deploy the generated `target/beveragebuddy-1.0-SNAPSHOT.war` file in your production server, and run  with the `vaadin.bowerMode` property set.

 ### Packaging and running for Polymer 3.0

-1. Install frontend dependencies by running `npm install`
-2. Generate the client bundle by executing `node_modules/.bin/webpack`
-3. Run `mvn package` to get the artifact.
+1. Run `mvn package -Dvaadin.productionMode` to get the artifact.
-2. Deploy the  `target/beveragebuddy-1.0-SNAPSHOT.war`, and run with the `vaadin.productionMode` propertie set.
+2. Deploy the  `target/beveragebuddy-1.0-SNAPSHOT.war`.

 ## Documentation